EnzoNMigliano/Black-Lives-Matter-and-Social-Justice/README.md

  - African Americans are 6 times more likely than Caucasians to victim of a homicide (African Americans 19.6 homicides per 100,000, Caucasians 3.3 homicides per 100,000) [4].

-**Where**
+**Where?**

-**When**
+**When?**

-**How**
+**How?**

-Our team collected more than 2gb worth of data from different reliable sources such as governmental data, news papers (e.g., Whashington Post) and reliable private istitutions (e.g., Google, Twitter).
-The data will be utilized in our group analysis in different staticals analisys ranging from descriptive and predictive analytics, as well as good visualizations of the problem.
+Our team collected more than 2gb worth of data from different reliable sources such as governmental data (e.g., data.gov), news papers (e.g., Whashington Post) and reliable private istitutions (e.g., Google, Twitter).
+The data was utilized for our different staticals analisys ranging from descriptive to predictive analytics, as well as good visualizations of the problems.

 ### Sample Analysis and Insights